joysmith/Arduino-Step-by-Step-Getting-Started-by-Tech-explorations/07 Arduino programming/README.md

 - Ardunio uno r3 documentation #define [click me](https://www.arduino.cc/reference/en/language/structure/further-syntax/define/)

+Note-

+- We define RED_PIN keyword that correspond to numerical 3 (which is a pin on arduino)
+- LED uses current limiting resistor to protect it from damaging it

 ### 77. RGB LED: creating colors<a id="77"></a>

 White color. if we calibrate current limiting resistor